WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 Uses lucide icons. don't generate SVGs or SVG paths.

-# Autofocus when appropriate

-When opening/clicking a channel or thread link, focus the appropriate message input.

-Also, enter key should submit forms like profile edit.

 # Profile edit should be as usable as / similar to the join form